ravi-rajyaguru15/Project-03-terraform-cicd-observability-pipeline/README.md

 This project is the culmination of a three-stage DevOps transformation system, integrating all foundational elements of modern cloud infrastructure, automation, and operations.
 It takes the multi-service web application containerized and orchestrated in earlier projects, and builds a production-grade platform around it — fully automated, reproducible, and observable.

 All infrastructure provisioning is handled through Terraform, which defines and deploys the EKS cluster, VPC, subnets, IAM roles, and load balancers.
 On top of that, GitHub Actions orchestrates an end-to-end CI/CD pipeline that builds, tests, and deploys Kubernetes resources to the live cluster with zero manual intervention.
-The k8s objects needs to be deployed manually for the first time just like Project 2, after that GitHub Actions can take over any further changes.
+Kubernetes objects needs to be deployed manually for the first time just like Project 2, after that GitHub Actions can take over any further changes.

 For deployment, the application components (Java web app, MySQL, RabbitMQ, Memcached) are deployed into EKS via modular YAML manifests, and exposed to the internet via an Ingress controller integrated with AWS ELB.